vinicunca/akar/docs/content/docs/2.pohon/2.components/breadcrumb.md

 ### Separator Icon

 Use the `separator-icon` prop to customize the [Icon](/docs/pohon/components/icon) between each item.
-Defaults to `i-lucide-chevron-right`.
+Defaults to `i-lucide:chevron-right`.

 ::docs-pohon-preview
 ---